Nevada: Race and ethnicity

-In 1980, non-Hispanic whites made up 83.3% of the state's population.
+In 1980, non-Hispanic whites made up 83.2% of the state's population.

 As of 2011, 63.6% of Nevada's population younger than age 1 were minorities.
 Las Vegas is a majority-minority city.
 According to the United States Census Bureau estimates, as of July 1, 2018, non-Hispanic Whites made up 48.7% of Nevada's population.

 In Douglas, Mineral, and Pershing counties, a plurality of residents are of Mexican ancestry.
 In Nye County and Humboldt County, residents are mostly of German ancestry; Washoe County has many Irish Americans.
 Americans of English descent form pluralities in Lincoln County, Churchill County, Lyon County, White Pine County, and Eureka County.

-Asian Americans lived in the state since the California Gold Rush of the 1850s brought thousands of Chinese miners to Washoe county.
+Asian Americans have lived in the state since at least the 1850s, when the California gold rush brought thousands of Chinese miners to Washoe County.
 They were followed by a few hundred Japanese farmworkers in the late 19th century.
 By the late 20th century, many immigrants from China, Japan, Korea, the Philippines, Bangladesh, India, and Vietnam came to the Las Vegas metropolitan area.
-The city now has one of America's most prolific Asian American communities, with a mostly Chinese and Taiwanese area known as "Chinatown" west of I-15 on Spring Mountain Road.
-Filipino Americans form the largest Asian American group in the state, with a population of more than 113,000.
-They comprise 56.5% of the Asian American population in Nevada and constitute about 4.3% of the entire state's population.
+The city now has a significant Asian American community, with a mostly Chinese and Taiwanese area known as "Chinatown" west of I-15 on Spring Mountain Road.
+Filipino Americans form the largest Asian American group in the state, with a population of more than 202,000.
+They comprise 59.8% of the Asian American population in Nevada and constitute about 6.4% of the entire state's population.